thediveo/linuxns_rel/README.md

 - `1` key: reset zoom to 1x.
 - `s` key: save image to an SVG file.
 - `q` key: close and exit the viewer.
+- `h` key: show help on mouse and keys.

 # Potentially FAQs